ETHOS-Labs-LLC/BYOS/docs/cfs.md

 ![alt text](cfs-media/image-21.png){ width="900" }

-Then in the middle section, click on the area where is says **Click to select plugin...**
+Then in the middle section, click on the area where it says **Click to select plugin...**

 ![alt text](cfs-media/image-22.png){ width="900" }

-A file selection popup will appear, and you will need to navigate to where you **cFS** plugin is located and select it.
+A file selection popup will appear, and you will need to navigate to where your **cFS** plugin is located and select it.

 ![alt text](cfs-media/image-23.png){ width="900" }